TN 42 (10-24)

 • the child will receive a smaller SSI payment (compared with the child's payment if neither parent files a claim).

-Allow the parent to decide for him/herself whether to file for SSI.
+Allow the parent to decide for themself whether to file for SSI.
 If the parent chooses to file a claim, there is no requirement to document the fact that the above explanation was provided to the parent.

 2. Parent's Application is Pending or was Denied Due to Excess Income

-Allow the parent to decide for him/herself whether to withdraw.
+Allow the parent to decide for themself whether to withdraw.
 If the parent chooses not to withdraw, there is no requirement to document the fact that the above explanation was provided to the parent.

 If the parent does choose to withdraw the application, provide the claimant with the explanation described in SI 00601.050 B.1. and follow the standard procedures in GN 00206.011 through GN 00206.014 for documenting the withdrawal request.
 See SI 00601.050 and GN 00206.001 ff. for complete instructions regarding withdrawal of an application.

-NOTE: Be alert to situations where a parent may become eligible for SSI payments within 12 months of the denial — for example, cases where the parent's or his/her spouse's income may decrease in the near future.
+NOTE: Be alert to situations where a parent may become eligible for SSI payments within 12 months of the denial — for example, cases where the parent's or their spouse's income may decrease in the near future.
 In these situations, withdrawal of the application may not be appropriate.

 3. Parent's Claim Was Not Denied — Parent Currently in N01 (Excess Income) Payment Status